atc0005/query-meta/README.md

 starting point for your own configuration file and attempts to illustrate working values for the available command-line flags.

-Once reviewed and potentially adjusted, your copy of the configuration file can be placed wherever you like and can be referred to using the `config-file` flag.
+Once adjusted and copied to a location of your choosing, your copy of the configuration file can be referred to using the `config-file` flag.
 Though you can name the file whatever you like, it is recommended to keep the `toml` file extension to help signal to future sysadmins that they're working with a TOML formatted file and not a traditional INI file.

 Suggested filenames: